canonical/grafana-agent-k8s-operator/INTEGRATING.md

 Grafana Agent Charmed Operator may receive logs from any charm that supports the [`loki_push_api`](https://charmhub.io/loki-k8s/libraries/loki_push_api) relation interface.

-Besides, the `logging-provider` relation can inject and setup `Promtail` into the workload container of the consumer side of the relation.

 The information exchanged through the `loki_push_api` interface can be broken down into two parts: